liflab/beepbeep-3-palettes/Readme.md

 ### tl;dr

-1. Run the script `build-all.sh` to build all palettes in succession.
+1. Run `ant` to build all palettes in succession.
    Since some palettes have dependencies on other palettes, the script must be run **twice**.
-2. If everything goes well, all the resulting jars will be created in the `lib` repository.
+2. If everything goes well, all the resulting jars will be created in the `jars` repository.
 Move them around and enjoy.
-(Look out; this folder also contains JARs that are not palettes, and used in support of the Ant build script.
-Use the file creation date to distinguish them from the freshly created JAR palettes.)
-3. You can also run the test scripts for each palette using the `test-all.sh` script.
+3. You can also run the test scripts for each palette by running `ant test` script.

 ### More details